 Informatica provides various interfaces to access EDC, making it an open and extendable platform.
 It supports more than 2,000 metadata classes, and the proprietary metadata model can be extended through APIs.
-Users can deploy multiple instances of EDC, which is available in eight languages.
+Users can deploy multiple instances of EDC, which is available in different languages.
 A broad set of connectors simplifies metadata integration from any kind of source.
 Informatica provides more than 70 metadata scanners out of the box to extract metadata and perform data profiling and discovery.
 Beyond standard database connectivity, EDC has out-of-the-box scanners for different technologies.
 There are also scanners available to extract metadata where it is not explicitly available, and custom scanners can be created by users themselves.
 Data assets with different additional data can be exported as Excel or JSON files.

 For consumption, Informatica provides quick and advanced functionality to search different metadata assets and preview data.
 Users can create their own search filters and semantic search allows business synonyms to be searched across domains.
 Moreover, Axon provides advanced functionality to support business users searching and analyzing metadata.
 It helps to analyze metadata, including visual end-to-end data lineage with impact reports and basic collaboration as well as glossary functionality.
 Informatica uses ML methods to support metadata ingestion and classification by automation (e.g., to automate keyword detection, clustering, data classification, glossary associations and analyzing data).
 This also includes automated detection of file types and lineage extraction with SQL code parsing.
 Optional functionality to support direct data access is also available.
 As a result, Informatica provides an e-commerce-like data shopping experience with Axon Data Marketplace.
 EDC also offers opportunities for collaboration, evaluation of data assets, interaction on data assets and notifications when changes occur.